lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

 >
-That's all for this article see you in the next one with Flow chart and its Types and some examples regarding flow charts.
+That's all for this article see you in the next one 😊

 See you:)